-At the broadest level of analysis, savings from the income-eligible (IE) and non-Income Eligible (Non-IE) programs are commensurate with the proportion of low-income households..
-About one-fourth (27%) of households with electric service are classified as low-income, and about 30% of households with gas service are classified as low-income (Table 24Table 20).Table 20).
-The proportion of total savings from the income-eligible programs (Table 25Table 21Table 21) is approximately the same as the proportion of low-income households in both cases (33% for electric and 32% for gas).
-This pattern indicates that at the broadest level of analysis, savings from the energy efficiency programs are distributed commensurately with population distributions.
+The percent of total savings from the income-eligible programs is about the same as the percent of low-income households (single-family and multifamily).
+The U.S. Census classifies approximately one-fourth (27%) of the households in Census block groups that receive electric service as low-income, and about 30% of households with gas service as low-income (Table 24).
+The proportion of total savings from the income-eligible programs (Table 25; includes multifamily) is approximately the same as the proportion of low-income households in both cases (33% for electric and 32% for gas).
+This pattern indicates that at the broadest level of analysis, savings from the energy efficiency programs are distributed the same as population distributions.